RexZheng-coder/graduation-project/README.md

 ## Notes On Organization

-- `Re2po/` is the deliverable-quality part of the repository.
+- The inner `Re2po/` directory is the deliverable-quality part of the repository.
 - `experiments/` is intentionally preserved as research history, so some files are rougher and more exploratory.
 - `artifacts/` and `datasets/` are useful for reproduction and inspection, but they are supporting materials rather than the main project narrative.
 - Cache folders and notebook checkpoint folders are intentionally excluded from the organized layout.

 ## Quick Navigation

-- Main project: `Re2po/`
+- Main implementation: `Re2po/`
 - Thesis paper copy: `docs/paper/re2po_paper.pdf`
 - MLflow experiment area: `experiments/mnist-mlflow/`
 - Model storage prototypes: `experiments/model-storage-prototypes/`